Bathilde d'Orléans: Youth

 Descended from both Louis XIV of France and his younger brother, Philippe of France, Duke of Orléans, Bathilde was born a princesse du sang and as such was addressed with the style of Serene Highness.
-The daughter of the Louis Philippe d'Orléans, Duke of Chartres and his wife, Louise Henriette de Bourbon, Bathilde was born at the Château de Saint-Cloud, some ten kilometres west of Paris, on 9 July 1750.
+The daughter of Louis Philippe d'Orléans, Duke of Chartres and his wife, Louise Henriette de Bourbon, Bathilde was born at the Château de Saint-Cloud, some ten kilometres west of Paris, on 9 July 1750.

+On March 12, 1756, Bathilde and her brother were amongst the first people in France to be inoculated against smallpox, a decision made by their father against the advice of both their mother and King Louis XV.
+The procedure was performed by physician Théodore Tronchin, and a few days later, "the Duchess of Orleans, having appeared at the Opera with her two children, was greeted by endless applause and cheers, as if the two princes had miraculously escaped death."

 Her mother died in 1759 when Bathilde was just eight years old.
-Her father, pressured by his mistress, Madame de Montesson, sent her to be educated as a boarder at the Panthemont Covent in Paris.
+Her father, pressured by his mistress, Madame de Montesson, sent her to be educated as a boarder at the Panthemont Convent in Paris.

 Marriage

-Initially, Bathilde was considered as a possible bride for a distant cousin, Ferdinand, Duke of Parma, the favourite grandson of King Louis XV of France.
+Initially, Bathilde was considered as a possible bride for a distant cousin, Ferdinand, Duke of Parma, the favourite grandson of King Louis XV of France and Queen Marie Leczinska.
 However, that marriage never materialised.
 She first met her future husband, the Duke of Enghien, the son and heir of the Prince of Condé and Charlotte de Rohan, at the Palace of Versailles when attending the wedding of her brother in July 1769.
 The young duke also held the rank of prince of the blood, however he was descended from a younger branch of the House of Bourbon.
 His sister Louise Adélaïde attended the same convent as Bathilde, which gave the Duke a pretext to visit the convent and see Bathilde.
 Still just thirteen years old, the Duke asked for her hand and their parents agreed to the marriage.
 Bathilde's reservations about marrying someone so young were overcome by her desire to leave the convent, return to the bosom of her family and marry into such a prestigious family.

 The couple married on 20 April 1770 at the Palace of Versailles in front of the court.
 Bathilde was nineteen and her husband was fourteen.
 Due to the age of the groom the marriage was not consummated and Bathilde returned to her convent.
 Before long, her husband had carried her off from the convent.
 After only six months he began to tire of marriage and turned his attention to other women.
 The periodic reconciliations between Bathilde and her husband eventually allowed her to give birth to their only son, Louis Antoine Henri de Bourbon, in August 1772.
 From marriage until the birth of her son, she was known as the Duchess of Enghien; after the birth she was known as the Duchess of Bourbon.